 Arguably, the runaway success of the films from Stieg Larsson's Millennium trilogy has blazed a trail for Scandinavian mysteries on TV and for the more ambitious and pricier mystery films with broad international appeal that are in the pipeline.
-An adaptation of the Norwegian writer Jo Nesbø's Headhunters, starring Nikolaj Coster-Waldau, is in production and has already been picked up by Magnolia, the major North American theatrical distributor.
-Moreover, Lasse Hallström is returning from Hollywood to direct the adaptation of the Swedish bestseller The Hypnotist, which will be the director's first Swedish film since 1987.
+An adaptation of the Norwegian writer Jo Nesbø's Headhunters, starring Nikolaj Coster-Waldau, is in production and has already been picked up by Magnolia, the major North American theatrical distributor, Moreover, Lasse Hallström is returning from Hollywood to direct the adaptation of the Swedish bestseller The Hypnotist, which will be the director's first Swedish film since 1987.

-Rikke Ennis, chief executive of TrustNordisk. which is handling the international sales of Headbunters, is convinced that the film, with a format and appeal similar to the Millennium trilogy, will be the next big hit in the Scandinavian noir genre.
+Rikke Ennis, chief executive of TrustNordisk. which is handling the international sales of Headhunters, is convinced that the film, with a format and appeal similar to the Millennium trilogy, will be the next big hit in the Scandinavian noir genre.

 "We are obviously riding a wave after the success of Millennium.
 Those films showed that we have a special touch with mystery productions in Scandinavia and a long-standing tradition.
-Hence the big focus on Scandinavian mysteries right now,"

-Rikke Ennis says.
+Hence the big focus on Scandinavian mysteries right now," Rikke Ennis says.

-Peter Bose, a producer at Miso Film, which brought Apart from the realism of the locations, major us the adaptations of the Norwegian writer Gunnar reasons for the current popularity of Scandinavian Staalesen's Varg Veum series of detective novels and noir are their top production values and skilful the Danish TV series Those Who Kill, sees Scandinavia acting. making a new mark on the international map.
-"We have learned from successful well-made "I believe that the success of Scandinavian noir mysteries from abroad and we have added our will open up opportunities in the same way that the own touch," Agger says.
-"So, our series and films Dogme concept once did," he says.
-Ennis shares that are traditional enough to seem familiar to people expectation, "Mystery films are a new niche for us elsewhere in the world and just new enough to and I can see it developing into a new wave." surprise us.
-They're a suitable blend of new and old"
+Peter Bose, a producer at Miso Film, which brought us the adaptations of the Norwegian writer Gunnar Staalesen's Varg Veum series of detective novels and the Danish TV series Those Who Kill, sees Scandinavia making a new mark on the international map.

+"I believe that the success of Scandinavian noir will open up opportunities in the same way that the Dogme concept once did," he says.
+Ennis shares that expectation, "Mystery films are a new niche for us and I can see it developing into a new wave."